a-vzhik/DpiManagement/README.md

 *Switch-Dpi* - switches DPI in the given list one-by-one based on the current DPI.
 This command sets DPI with *-AutoReboot* switch, so changes are applied immidiately.

+*Convert-DpiPixelsToPercentage* - converts DPI measured in pixels to DPI measured in percents.

+*Convert-DpiPercentageToPixels* - converts DPI measured in percents to DPI measured in pixels.

 # Examples

 ```